 If you want to make your bathroom stand out, look for the most pleasing bathroom countertop.
 However, choosing the best from the different materials available can be a challenging task.
 Here are some popular bathroom countertop materials you should know:

 Granite counters are among the most popular bathroom countertop materials, and it has a great deal of resale value.
-It is stunning and appears in various colors, including blue, gray, white, brown, and even pink.
+It is stunning and appears in various colors, including blue, gray, white, brown, and even pink making them blend in with a wide range of tiles.
 You can buy as many unique slabs to fit your personality and make a magnificent impression in your bathroom.

 Before choosing granite counters, you would love to read these 10 mistakes to avoid for your granite countertops